 Q: What is the most common complication that occurs with this type of cheek surgery?

 A: Implant asymmetry.
 Because cheek augmentation is a ‘paired’ surgery, both implants must be placed exactly the same.
 That sounds simple but slight differences in angulation and orientation of the implant may be able to be seen when the swelling subsides after surgery.
 This may require adjustment secondarily.

 Q: How much time will I need off work to recover from cheek enhancement surgery?

 A: Cheek implants will cause some obvious swelling but it is not significantly painful.
 Once can return to any type of work in one week but the cheeks will still be noticeably swollen.
-It will take at least two weeks before the cheeks will not temporarily unnatural.
+It will take at least two to three weeks after surgery before the cheeks will not so swollen and unnatural.

 Dr. Barry Eppley